Ohio State and No. 5 Michigan meet for three-game series starting Friday

 Ohio State continues non-conference schedule with five games in three days

-Jenna Hall is in her second season as an assistant coach with the Buckeye softball program.
+Jenna Hall is in her third season as an assistant coach with the Buckeye softball program.
 Her hiring completed Kelly Kovach Schoenly's staff and was announced August 16, 2012.

 "I am very excited to have Jenna Hall on our staff," Schoenly said.
 "Having competed against Jenna for years, I have grown to respect the energy and knowledge she has for the game.
 Jenna has had two tremendous mentors in Illinois head coach Terry Sullivan and Ohio University head coach Jodi Hermanek.
 Known for her knowledge in developing hitters, Jenna will also add in other areas of the game as well.
 Having played in the Big Ten and also in the pros, she has some valuable experiences from which to draw from to share with our athletes."

 Hall, who was promoted from assistant coach to associate head coach at Ohio in December 2011, helped guide the Bobcats to the finals of the Mid-American Conference Tournament three times, and the most conference wins in a ten-year period in both 2010 and 2012.
 In addition, she oversaw three of the best Ohio offensive lineups in school history during the 2009, 2010 and 2012 campaigns, respectively.

 "I am extremely excited about joining the softball program here at Ohio State," said Hall.
 "Being a part of coach Schoenly's staff is a great honor and I am really looking forward to working with her.
 I have always respected both Kelly and Amanda as coaches and this is a wonderful opportunity to learn and work with them."